techidock/open-source/channel_area/README.md

 The markers themselves can be hidden or shown with the **Show Vectors** checkbox found on the **Display** tab of the Properties menu.
 This tab also lists **Show Bounding Box** and measurement options alongside the other display toggles.
+Uploaded reference images appear with a dashed black outline so you can see their boundaries while positioning them.

 A button at the top left reveals a slide-out menu containing **New Channel**, **Manage Shapes** and **Setup**.
 The menu automatically closes once you choose